 Individual

-Inclusive Excellence resources that support the individual include the Educate Yourself blog, trainings for students and employees, the Student Diversity Programs and Services, the Diversity Symposium, and more.
+Inclusive Excellence resources that support the individual include the Educate Yourself blog, trainings for students and employees, the Cultural Resource Centers, the Diversity Symposium, and more.

 Organizational